RonyKordahi/TransitRoutePlanner/README.md

 3. Run the tests:
     - `npm test`
     - `yarn test`
-4. Jest will run the tests files in the `./server/tests` folder and will confirm if they are successful or not in the console by confirming the number of tests that have passed or failed.
+4. Jest will run the tests files in the `./server/tests` folder and will confirm if they are successful or not in the console by announcing the number of tests that have passed or failed.